kreauniv/comp308/_sources/fun-in-piclang.rst.txt

                     (make-standard-library (rest definitions))))))

 There, in all its naïvette, is a fully self referential expression of what we actually want to produce.
-But we :ref:`kind of know how<Lambda - the everything>` to deal with such self reference.
+But we `kind of know how <Lambda>_`_ to deal with such self reference.
 Let's rewrite the above self referential function.

 .. code-block:: racket